Madeleine Michal

 Microdosing, a full session, alone, or in combination with other plants or modalities are all paths that can be taken.

-And on the non traditional side of serving this medicine, I stand on solid ground inviting the gifts of spirit and science.
-I bring with me many years of experience and education of navigating through complex states of being.
+In a session, I stand on solid ground inviting the gifts of spirit and science.
+I bring with me many years of experience and education of providing people with guidance and support navigating through complex states of being.
 This merges with the medicine woman that I am and consent to be.
-My authentic presence in a kambo session is no different than any other space I am in - I remain centered and attune to your pace and body's responses in a way that can allow you to feel how held you are by the medicine, by my presence, by your surroundings, and how empowered and held you can be by the depth, vulnerability and courage that is within you.
+My authentic presence in a kambo session is no different than any other space I am in - I remain centered and attune to your pace and body's responses in a way that can allow you to feel how held you are by the medicine, by my presence, by your surroundings, and most importantly how empowered and held you can be by the depth, vulnerability, and courage that moves through you.

 1. Contact me to request a session